subho406/OmniNet/README.md

 <img src="resources/riding_horse.gif" width="425"><img src="resources/horse_pred.png" width="425">

-Due to the shared multi-modal representation learning architecture of the Central Neural Processor, *OmniNet* can also be used for zero-shot prediction for tasks it was not trained on.
+Due to the shared multi-modal representation learning architecture of the Central Neural Processor, *OmniNet* can also be used for zero-shot prediction for tasks it was never trained on.
 For example, the multi-model architecture can also be used for video captioning and video question answering even though the model was never trained on those tasks.
 The results below demonstrate the results of video captioning and video QA on a sample horse riding video.
 (Note: Results of zero-shot learning are still experimental and not always meaningful)

 **Video captioning**